-Suggestions can be 'generated' by anyone - from anywhere.
-To facilitate follow-through, the Director or a member of his/her Board will assume leadership for specific projects.
-Whenever possible, target dates will be set, and the responsible individual will prepare periodic 'update reports' to the Vice President and Director (if appropriate).
+Suggestions (for example, for new journals) can be generated by anyone.
+To facilitate follow-through, the Director or a member of the Board will assume leadership for specific projects.
+Whenever possible, target dates will be set, and the responsible individual will prepare periodic update reports to the VP Publications and the Director (if appropriate).
 As needed, progress will be reported at BoG or OpCom meetings.
-When necessary, the Vice President shall ask the Director or members of his/her Board to provide informal input to the Management Retreat.
+When necessary, the VP Publications shall ask the Director or members of his/her Board to provide informal input to the Management Retreat.

-To successfully fulfill its goals, the Director and the Board must work with and keep headquarters staff informed of its activities.

-The above items represent the ongoing responsibilities of the Journals Board defined on the date of this document.
-In addition to these on-going responsibilities, a number of additional activities are typically identified in the course of day-to-day operations of the Communications Society.
-These often require the establishment of ad-hoc committees and/or working groups.
-The Director of Journals will maintain a close working relationship with the Vice President of Publications to insure that all such requirements are properly handled as they are identified.
+To successfully fulfill its goals, the Director and the Journals Board Members must work with and keep ComSoc staff informed of their activities.
+A number of activities in the course of day-to-day operations may require the establishment of ad-hoc committees and/or working groups.
+The Director of Journals will maintain a close working relationship with the VP Publications to ensure that all such requirements are properly handled as they are identified.